EPCCed/tesseract-docs/software-libraries/intel_mkl.rst

 ~~~~~~~~~

 The distributed memory linear algebra routines in ScaLAPACK require MPI in addition
 to the compilers and MKL libraries.
-On Cirrus, this is usually provided by SGI MPT.

 ::

-   module load intel-compilers-17
-   module load intel-tools-17
-   module load mpt
+   module load intel-tools-18

 Once you have the modules loaded you need to use the SGI versions of BLACS
 at link time to include ScaLAPACK.
 Remember to use the MPI versions of